wangjr03/SPACE/README.md

 loc_mat: matrix containing the spatial locations of the spots in data_mat. spatial locations are typically represented as two-dimensional coordinates, so loc_mat is typically a Nx2 matrix.

 method_step1: method to select related genes.
 The default method is "MargcorTest" or marginal correlation test.
-The other available options are "SIS" or sure independence screening, "rrcs", "Enet" or Elastic net, "SIS+Enet".
-See https://github.com/wwrechard/screening for more information about "SIS" or "rrcs" methods.
+The other available options are "SIS" or sure independence screening, "rrcs" or Robust rank correlation based screening, "Enet" or Elastic net, "SIS+Enet".

+thres_step1: threshold for any method specified in method_step1.
+For method_step1= "MargcorTest", this argument is not required.
+The default is "standard", which calculates standard threshold for other methods.
+Look at the "screening" Github page for more information.

+control = Specifies the intended use of the function.
+If control=FALSE, the function fn_cSVG_par performs step 1 of SPACE.
+If control=TRUE, it performs step 2 of SPACE.
+Please refer to the paper and look at the output section for more details about step 1 and step 2 results.

+nodes: no of nodes used in parallel computation.

+## Output